DavidPickles/history/french-revolutions.md

 - Robespierre is removed from the Committee for Public Safety, and executed in July 1794.
 - The National Convention adopts a new constitution which is approved by plebiscite.
   - Voting is restricted by a stringent property qualification.
   - The Directory is a group of five who jointly have executive power.
-Laws are drafted by the 'Council of 500', and reviewed by an upper of house of 250 men.
+Laws are drafted by the 'Council of 500', and reviewed by an upper house of 250 men.
 - Throughout its existence the Directory has to deal with an economy in permanent crisis, and with constant war against foreign coalitions.
 - The wars, in general, don't go well, but Napoleon successfully conquers a large part of Italy and then moves on to Egypt.
 - In 1799 he returns from Egypt and carries out a coup d'etat.